-Would you like to participate?? contact us or email stuttering@syr.edu
+Would you like to participate? contact us or email stuttering@syr.edu

 Dr. Tumanova’s primary research interest is on the onset and development of stuttering in early childhood.
 Her research focuses on the way in which temperament, linguistic and speech motor control abilities may influence the development of stuttering in young children.
 The overarching goal of her work is to contribute to the evidence-based assessment and treatment of stuttering as well as to our understanding of why some children develop chronic stuttering while others recover without treatment.

 We are currently recruiting children ages 3 to 5 who DO and DO NOT stutter to participate in the research project “The Influence of Contextual and Constitutional Emotional Processes on Speech Motor Control and Speech Motor Learning in Early Childhood Stuttering.”
 In this project, we are studying how excitement influences speech movement control in preschool-age children.
 The study participation requires three visits to the Stuttering Research Laboratory on Syracuse University campus.
-We are also recruiting children ages 6 to 10 who DO stutter to participate in the research project “Procedural Learning in Children Who Stutter.”
-Here, we are studying how procedural learning (learning that happens automatically, often simply by doing, such as learning how to ride a bike) influences speech planning and production in school-age children.
-This study requires one visit to the Stuttering Research Laboratory on Syracuse University Campus.
-As a part of the study procedures participants will receive a speech-language evaluation free of charge and will be compensated for their time.
+As a part of the study procedures participants will receive speech-language scores free of charge and will be compensated for their time.

 Please see detailed study procedures below.
 If you have any additional questions about the research or would like to participate please contact Dr. Victoria Tumanova by phone at 315.443.1118 or email stuttering@syr.edu.